PimpMyPizza/bybit-dart/README.md

 ## List of functions

 See [the documentation](https://pub.dev/documentation/bybit/latest/bybit/ByBit-class.html) for the latest avaiable functions.
-All function return objects of JSON type aka. `Map<String, dynamic>`.